RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugTracers.rst

 To check your understanding about the state of variables before your code snippet runs, add diagnostic print statements that print out the types and values of variables.
 Add these print statements just *before* the code snippet you are trying to understand.

 If you made a prediction about the output that will be generated when the code snippet runs, then you can just run the program.
-If, however, you made a prediction is about a change that occurs in the value of a variable, you will need to add an extra diagnostic print statement right after the line of code that you think should be changing that variable.
+If, however, you made a prediction about a change that occurs in the value of a variable, you will need to add an extra diagnostic print statement right after the line of code that you think should be changing that variable.

 The diagnostic print statements are temporary.
 Once you have verified that a program is doing what you think it’s doing, you will remove these extra print statements.